 Marie Curie Cancer Care Research Programme

-Marie Curie Cancer Care is spending up to £1 million per year through the Marie Curie Cancer Care Research Programme to fund high quality research that has the potential to improve palliative and end of life care for those with cancer and/or other advanced progressive life-limiting conditions.
+Marie Curie Cancer Care is spending up to £1 million per year through the Marie Curie Cancer Care Research Programme to fund high quality research that has the potential to improve palliative and end of life care for people with advanced progressive life-limiting conditions and terminal illnesses.

 Marie Curie Cancer Care will be assisted by Cancer Research UK, who will administer the application process and grant funding.

 Marie Curie is introducing a new outline application stage for the current call.
 This will simplify the initial application process for applicants.
 Applicants need to complete the outline application form.

 Please read the following documents before submitting your application:

 - Advice given to applicants by the Marie Curie Research Programme Funding Committee

 - Pain control at home for patients in palliative care